jlleblanc/blog.jlleblanc.com/_posts/2016-03-04-keep-herbs-fresh-longer.markdown

 ![]({{ site.url }}/assets/article_images/2016-03-04-keep-herbs-fresh-longer/bag-over-parsley.jpg)

 Congratulations!
 Your herbs are in a glass, covered, watered, and not damp.
-They should stay fresh for well over a week without wilting or turning into a science experiment!
+They should stay fresh for well over a week in the refrigerator without wilting or turning into a science experiment!